 This program is designed to provide students at Bay Mills Community College with a course of study that will prepare them for employment as qualified paraprofessionals or for transfer to a four-year university to complete a baccalaureate degree in Education.
+Students who wish to transfer to another institution to pursue education beyond an associate degree should work closely with an advisor to determine course selection and to investigate the transferability of courses.
 In a manner consistent with the mission of the college, students are provided with a foundation of core liberal arts and education courses as well as sufficient electives to meet individual career and transfer plans.

-FALL SEMESTER SPRING SEMESTER Credits Credits CS Computer Science Elective 4 EN112 Content Area Comp. & Research 4 ED201 Introduction to Education and 4 HS212 American Government 4 Student Diversity MA114 Intermediate Algebra 4 EN111 College Composition 4 NA Native Studies Elective 4 GE105 Intro. to World Geography 4 NA123 N.A.
-Contributions to Society NA113 Native American Awareness 1 NA125 Hist.& Org.of MI Indian Tribes TOTAL 17 TOTAL 16
+FALL SEMESTER SPRING SEMESTER Credits Credits CS Computer Science Elective 4 EN112 Content Area Comp. & Research 4 ED201 Introduction to Education and 4 NA Native Studies Elective 4 EN111 Student Diversity 4 NA123 N.A.
+Contributions to Society NA125 Hist.& Org. of MI Indian Tribes EN111 College Composition 4 Concentration Electives 0 NA113 Native American Awareness 1 Concentration Electives o Concentration Elective 3-4 TOTAL 16-17 TOTAL 16

-FALL SEMESTER SPRING SEMESTER Credits Credits ED220 Integrating Tech.in the Classroom 3 EN107 Public Speaking 3 EN256 Advanced Comp. & Research 4 EN225 Contemporary Native American Lit.
-3 MA Math Elective 4 ES101 Fitness & Wellness 2 MA113 Quantitative Reasoning Science Elective 4 MA116 College Algebra BI101 Intro. to Biology MA206 Statistical Methods CH104 Intro. to Chemistry Science Elective 4 PS112 Concepts of Physics BI101 Intro. to Biology HS History Elective 3-4 CH104 Intro. to Chemistry HS202 Michigan History PS112 Concepts of Physics HS105 American History TOTAL 15 TOTAL 15-16
+FALL SEMESTER SPRING SEMESTER

+Credits Credits

+ED220 Integrating Tech.in the Classroom 3 EN107 Public Speaking 3

+EN256 Advanced Comp. & Research 4 ES101 Fitness & Wellness 2

+MA Mathematics Elective 4 HS History Elective 3-4

+MA116 College Algebra HS202 Michigan History

+MA206 Statistical Methods HS105 American History

+Science Elective 4 Science Elective 4

+Concentration Elective 3-4

+TOTAL 15 TOTAL 15-17

-Required credits for this curriculum = 63-64 Other requirements: Completion of MTTC Basic Skills Test
+Required credits for this curriculum = 62-65 Other requirements: Completion of MTTC Basic Skills Test